Moment expansion method for composite open quantum systems including a damped oscillator mode: Analysis of numerical accuracy

 \section{Analysis of numerical accuracy}

 In this section, we further investigate numerical accuracy of the moment expansion method.
 As emphasized in Sec.$\,$\ref{sec:method}, the formulation of the moment expansion method itself is exact.
-Numerical simulations, on the other hand, require approximations in representing real numbers, integrating the differential equation, and describing the infinite dimensional oscillator state.
-We will discuss how those approximations affect numerical accuracy.
+Numerical simulations, on the other hand, require approximations in representing real numbers, integrating the differential equation, and describing the infinite-dimensional oscillator state.
+We discuss how those approximations affect numerical accuracy.
 In the previous section, we discussed the numerical accuracy of the moment expansion method by comparing its results with those obtained from the conventional method, which also involve numerical errors.
 In this section, we delve deeper into the accuracy of the new method by comparing it with an exact solution.

 Using an exactly solvable system, we evaluate errors in the reduced density matrix computation.
-As a result, it is found in Sec.$\,$\ref{subsec:NumAccuracy_plateau} that, while errors can be reduced to the order of machine precision with a sufficiently large truncation level when the parameter $u$ in Eq. (\ref{eq:method_dchim0}) is zero, simulations with nonzero $u$ exhibit a plateau in numerical accuracy.
-In Sec.$\,$\ref{subsec:NumAccuracy_analysis}, we show that such a plateau problem can be remedied by increasing machine precision.
-Since there is a limitation in machine precision, we propose an alternative measure in Sec.$\,$\ref{subsec:NumAccuracy_position}, namely use of the position basis.
-Lastly, in Sec.$\,$\ref{subsec:NumAccuracy_discussion}, we discuss the origin of the plateau using the condition number associated with the matrix exponentiation.
+As a result, it is found in Sec.$\,$\ref{subsec:NumAccuracy_plateau} that, while errors can be reduced to the order of machine precision with a sufficiently large truncation level when the parameter $u$ in Eq.$\,$(\ref{eq:method_dchim0}) is zero, simulations with nonzero $u$ exhibit a plateau in numerical accuracy.
+In Sec.$\,$\ref{subsec:NumAccuracy_position}, we show that such a plateau problem can be mitigated by using the position basis.